adamjberg/adamjberg.github.io/personal/_posts/2021-01-28-2021-bell-lets-talk-day.md

 The billboard changed to a Bell Let's Talk advertisement one day.
 I don't think I consciously realized it, but it definitely triggered me realizing that I needed to talk about everything that I was going through.
 I didn't know what was going on or how to even do it.

 One day I had my parents over for dinner and I'm pretty sure I just started crying.
 Slowly I started actually talking to them.
-None of this "how's the weather over there?"
-Stuff.
+None of this "how's the weather over there?" stuff.
 They have known me my entire life and are the only people I can trust have my best interests in mind.
 I no longer knew myself, so I needed someone to help remind me.

 This was a start, but it still took months from this point.
 I went to see a psychologist.
 I got prescribed anti-depressants and started taking them.
 After a difficult first few days cycling on to anti-depressants (they can initially make you feel worse), I started waking up not feeling terrible.
 My knee pain also improved.
 I still struggled to make it out of bed in the morning, but it was doable (I called in sick a few times for lack of ability).